thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-4/notes/section-4.md

   * `docker network create [name]` -> Creates a docker internal network
   * If multiple containers are apart of the same network, you can just use the other container's name as the address
     * Example: say we have 2 containers: `favorites` and `mongodb`.
-      * In your code, if you wanted the `favorites` container to talk to the `mongodb` container, you would need to include `mongodb://mongodb:27017/swfavorites` for the URL.
+      * In your code, if you wanted the `favorites` container to talk to the `mongodb` container, you would need to include `mongodb://mongodb:27017/swfavorites` for the connection string.
 In `mongodb:27017`, the `mongodb` part is the name of the container.
-In other words, if we named the container `my-database`, the url would look like `mongodb://my-database:27017/swfavorites`
+In other words, if we named the container `my-database`, the connection string would look like `mongodb://my-database:27017/swfavorites`

 * List all networks
   * `docker network ls`